SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating to API Gateway 10.5 using Backup mode for cluster/README.md

-# Migrating to API Gateway 10.5 using Backup mode for standalone
+# Migrating to API Gateway 10.5 using Backup mode for cluster

 Supported Versions: 10.5

-> **Note:** For migrating to API Gateway version below 10.5 using Backup mode for standalone please refer [Migrating standalone API Gateway using Backup mode ](http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Migrating standalone API Gateway using Backup mode).
+> **Note:** For migrating to API Gateway version below 10.5 using Backup mode for cluster please refer [Migrating API Gateway cluster using Backup mode ](http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Migrating API Gateway cluster using Backup mode).

 Overview of the tutorial
 ------------------------